bmtwl/SoftDataDiode/README.md

 Once you have verified each mitigations in isolation, you should implement all mitigations for defence in depth against backpropagation of traffic from the receiver to the sender.

 The `ddredirect.py` allows you to also specify the return UDP port, and can test for the precense of more sophisticated scenarios where an attacker is able to redirect to another port to attempt to exploit other services on the sender than just ones that live on the sending port.

+### Security Monitoring
+Monitor for these log signatures indicating potential compromise attempts:
+- `SUSPICIOUS RETURN TRAFFIC` in system logs
+- Blocked UDP packets from cloud server IPs
+- Unexpected ICMP responses to sender

+These events should trigger security alerts as they represent clear attack attempts.

 ## Troubleshooting